Open Wed-Mon, 10 AM - 5 PM | The last Friday of every month is FREE!

 Tour of the Act of Art gallery or special exhibition

-Presentation of a Survivor story by a member of the Museum’s Speakers’ Bureau or other comparable content.
+Presentation by a member of the Museum’s Speakers’ Bureau or other comparable content.

 On-site Group Size: